YosysHQ/nextpnr/docs/faq.md

 tooling around bitstream generation for these parts.

-While nextpnr currently does **not** support these Xilinx parts, we expect it will soon by using Project X Ray in a similar manner to Project Trellis.
+While nextpnr currently does **not** support these Xilinx parts, we expect it will soon be using Project X-Ray in a similar manner to Project Trellis.

 ### What is [Project IceStorm](http://www.clifford.at/icestorm/)?

-[Project IceStorm](http://www.clifford.at/icestorm/) was both a project to document the bitstream for the Lattice iCE40 series of parts **and** a full flow including Yosys and Arachne-PNR for converting Verilog into a bitstream for these parts.
+[Project IceStorm](http://www.clifford.at/icestorm/) is both a project to document the bitstream for the Lattice iCE40 series of parts **and** a full flow including Yosys and Arachne-PNR for converting Verilog into a bitstream for these parts.

-As the open source community now has support for multiple different FPGA parts, in the nextpnr documentation we generally use Project IceStorm to mean the tools that fulfil the same role as Project Trellis or Project X-Ray.
+As the open source community now has support for multiple different FPGA parts, in the nextpnr documentation we generally use Project IceStorm to mean the database and tools that fulfil the same role as Project Trellis or Project X-Ray.